 What we do

-This project has been granted from The Concept Foundation (CF), by Merck for Mothers.
+This project has been granted from Concept Foundation (CF), by MSD for Mothers.
 CF have been working with WACI Health for the last 2 years, to support countries in updating their national policy/protocols in line with the WHO recommendations 2017/18, as well as updating their EML to reflect the recommended use of TXA and Heat-stable Carbetocin.

 FIGO are now heading up a project to continue this effort for the next phase.
 We are working with those countries, to adopt and adapt these guidelines and recommendations into frontline clinical practice, disseminating best practice, supporting countries to develop appropriate tools so that frontline clinicians are able to implement the WHO recommendations in reality.
 Activities will aim to close the gap between global evidence-based recommendations and the actual implementation of these life-saving medicines in countries by ensuring health care providers are trained and empowered in implementing these interventions at the frontline of the health care system.